LeBron sets NBA career scoring mark in Lakers' loss to OKC

 TIP-INS

-Thunder: Josh Giddey had 20 points. … One-time Lakers forward Mike Muscala scored 16 points.
+Thunder: Josh Giddey had 20 points. … One-time Lakers forward Mike Muscala scored 16 points, hitting four 3-pointers.

-Lakers: Austin Reaves returned from a 16-game absence with a hamstring injury and played seven scoreless minutes. … Russell Westbrook had 27 points and eight assists.
+Lakers: Austin Reaves returned from a 16-game absence with a hamstring injury and played seven scoreless minutes. … Russell Westbrook had 27 points, eight assists and six turnovers.

 UP NEXT